danieldzy7/techiesapp/README.md

 Synopsis:

-    Techies is web app developed by using MEAN stack framework.
+    Techies is a web app developed by using MEAN stack framework.
 Techies
     admin site allowed user to create their ideas and interact with other user, and this webapp itself is a fully functional and could be used as learning resource.